fbpx

 Image 1

-Goonj’s approach extends beyond immediate relief, focusing on long-term resilience by integrating disaster response with ongoing development work.
-We view climate emergencies as opportunities to address systemic issues like poverty, infrastructure deficits, and environmental degradation, promoting sustainable practices for future climate action.
+Our approach goes beyond immediate relief and focuses on long-term resilience by integrating disaster response with ongoing development work.
+We view disasters as opportunities to address chronic issues like poverty, infrastructure deficits, and environmental degradation.
+The SARRD framework promotes sustainable commitments and practices across society to reduce future vulnerabilities.

 Image 1